For a long time, I wrote my To-Do list on an Excel spreadsheet.

 The Pro Version unlocks a number of additional features, such as being able to break tasks down into sub-tasks, colouring your tags to make your lists more organized, reminder notifications to mobile and unlimited sharing of tasks.

-I mainly used RTM Android app, which was useful when I was out and about and tasks came up that I needed to add to my list, but I also had the Web app open when I was logged in on my laptop.
+I’ve been using the RTM Android app, which has proven to be useful when I’m out and about and tasks come up that I need to add to my list, but I’ve also been keeping the Web app open when I am logged in on my laptop.

 Tasks can be organized into different lists.
 I only used three – work, blogs and personal – but many people may need many more lists than that.

 In addition, you can set up Smart Lists, which are special lists created based on your own single or multiple criteria and are automatically updated as your tasks change.
 For example, you can set up lists that only show tasks this month or tasks with high priority or tasks that are overdue.
 It’s a filtering system, basically.

 You can also add tasks by sending an email and using what they call Smart Add syntax in the subject header, which is quite a nifty function if you don’t mind taking a few minutes to learn the shortcuts and how it works.

 That being said, if I am sending an email, that means I either have my phone with me or I am using my laptop and I could just as well add the task directly to the app, so the function was a little bit redundant for my purposes.
 I guess it might be useful if you are using a work computer.

 If you use Gmail, you can download an add-on that lets you add tasks directly to RTM without leaving your Inbox, which saves you opening a different tab.
 So, if you receive an email that requires a new task to be added to your To-Do list, you can click the little RTM icon in the taskbar and an RTM sidebar slides out that allows you to add that task from there, rather than go into the app separately.

 This is a useful feature, especially if you time-block your activities and don’t want to tab between applications during that period.